croquet/microverse/staging/docs/CardSpec.md

 A card in Croquet Microverse is defined as a declarative specification.
 The specification can be serialized into JSON and transmitted or stored, and then can be loaded into a different Croquet Microverse world, used to start a new world.

-A specification can be also used to rebuild an exisiting card without losing identity.
-This allows you to interactively build up a world while exploraing different alternatives quickly.
+A specification can be also used to rebuild an existing card without losing identity.
+This allows you to interactively build up a world while exploring different alternatives quickly.

 For example, we have a 3D model of a car with a behavior that makes the car drivable: